qxxiao/notion2md/readme.md

 - **`multi-level list items`, `bookmarks`, etc. make synchronous network requests, which take longer than other blocks**.
 - only download files in notion, external links will be ignored.
 - for database, only download pages in the database.
+- children blocks in callouts will be ignored, simple style is better.